patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - Added `RecipeCookingTimer` component with basic functionality (start, pause, reset).
 - Restyled `RecipeCookingTimer` component for better visual prominence.
 - Rearranged layout of `RecipeCookingTimer` for better control separation (Play/Pause | Time | Reset).

+## Features Added

+- Implemented recipe fetching and parsing from standard URLs using Firecrawl and OpenAI.
+- Implemented recipe extraction from YouTube video transcripts using RapidAPI (for audio download), Google Gemini (for transcription), and OpenAI (for recipe structuring).